Some say scars are a sign of strength.

 What are scars and how do they occur?

-Even though skin is the body’s largest living organ, your skin is delicate and as fragile as silk.
-Once the dermis and/or epidermis layer of the skin has been broken (either externally from a cut, or internally as seen in stretch marks), areas of fibrous tissue grow in the damaged area.
+Even though the skin is the body’s largest living organ, your skin is delicate and as fragile as silk.
+Once the dermis and/or epidermis layer of the skin has been broken (either externally from a cut, or internally as seen in stretch marks), areas of fibrous tissue growth in the damaged area.

 A scar, while often unsightly, is a positive sign of the health of your body’s biological process of wound repair.
 Basically, a scar means healing has taken place.
-Even though scar tissue is composed of the exact same material of the skin it replaced (using protein known as collagen), the way the new material “stitches” together is different, hence the unusual appearance of the new skin (scar).
+Even though scar tissue is composed of the exact same material as the skin it replaced (using a protein known as collagen), the way the new material “stitches” together is different, hence the unusual appearance of the new skin (scar).